tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/dp.jpg)

 ## About
 I am a graduate student in Computer Science at Columbia University ,working under Professor Kathleen McKeown on Natural Language Processing .
 I closely collaborate with her PHD student Christopher Hidey and Professor Smaranda Muresan.
-I am highly interested in Computational models of Social Science , Argumentation Mining and Information Extraction .
+I am highly interested in Computational models of Social Science , Argumentation Mining and modeling implicit semantics .
 Prior to joining Grad school I was a backend engineer at UBER and Amazon .

 My current research involves building better models for end to end argumentation mining of dialogic corpus .
 One of the end goals is also to identify semantics of argumentative components to help generate persuasive language .
 In Spring 2018
-I also spent some time modelling discourse coherence and finding best sentence ordering in feedback messages.
+I also spent some time modeling discourse coherence and finding best sentence ordering in feedback messages.

-<p> Paper from the Deep Learning course I took in Columbia <a href="https://github.com/tuhinjubcse/COMS4995/blob/master/Deep_Learning_Project_Report.pdf" title="Title">
-[pdf] </a> .</p>
+I have found new interest in developing computational models for Fact Checking.

 I took <br />
-- COMS 4705(Natural Language Processing) with Professor Michael Collins in Fall 2017 <br />
+- COMS 4705(Natural Language Processing) with Professor Michael Collins in Fall 2017 and finished with an A <br />
-- COMS E6998(NLP in Context : Computational Models of Social Meaning) with Smaranda Muresan in Spring 2018 <br />
+- COMS E6998(NLP in Context : Computational Models of Social Meaning) with Smaranda Muresan in Spring 2018 and topped the class with an A+ <br />
-- I will be spending my summers at Amazon Alexa, Natural Language Understanding Group in Boston  as an Applied  Scientist Intern
+- I spent my summers at Amazon Alexa, Natural Language Understanding Group in Boston  as an Applied  Scientist Intern

 ## PUBLICATIONS
  <p> 1) IMHO Fine Tuning Improves Claim Detection <b> ,NAACL 2019 (Short)  </b>